-An open-sandwich construction for pure Yang--Mills theory is given in \cite[§10.4]{Pulmann:2019vrw} (see \cref{subfig:naive_ym_sandwich}).
-This construction has a trivial filling (i.e.\ the AKSZ theory in the bulk is trivial), and hence there are no nontrivial topological boundary conditions (i.e.\ this is an open sandwich), so this construction by itself does not capture any higher symmetries of Yang--Mills theory, such as the centre symmetry.
+An open-sandwich construction for pure Yang-Mills theory is given in \cite[§10.4]{Pulmann:2019vrw} (see \cref{subfig:naive_ym_sandwich}).
+This construction has a trivial filling (i.e.\ the AKSZ theory in the bulk is trivial), and hence there are no nontrivial topological boundary conditions (i.e.\ this is an open sandwich), so this construction by itself does not capture any higher symmetries of Yang-Mills theory, such as the centre symmetry.
 Nevertheless, it serves as a convenient base to start from, so we review this construction.